 When you are vying for the attention of a small pool of prospective buyers and sellers, being part of an established and successful real estate agency with proven training and track records can help to make things easier.

-Not only you will have an experienced mentor to guide you, you may also get referrals from your mentor or teammates if they are too caught up with servicing their own clients.
+Not only you will have an experienced mentor to guide you, you may also get leads and referrals to work on from your team leader or teammates.

-Also, industry veterans are more knowledgeable, well-connected and can connect you with experienced agents, bankers and lawyers in various segments who may be essential to helping you achieve success earlier on.
+Also, industry veterans are more knowledgeable, well-connected and can connect you with experienced agents, bankers and lawyers in various segments who could be essential to helping you achieve success sooner.

 Network is just as important as skill sets and knowledge.
 Remember that!

-Being part of the team entitles you to the following perks:
+Being part of our team entitles you to the following perks: